 Segment results that are reported to the CEO include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
 Unallocated items comprise mainly corporate assets, related head office expenses and Group's associates.

-Segment capital expenditure is the total cost incurred during the year to acquire property, plant and equipment, and intangible assets other than goodwill.
+Segment capital expenditure is the total cost incurred during the year to acquire property, plant and equipment.

 (v) Adoption of new and revised standards and interpretations